Violence Against Women Act: Coverage of male victims

 Although the title of the Act and the titles of its sections refer to victims of domestic violence as women, the operative text is gender-neutral, providing coverage for male victims as well.
 Individual organizations have not been successful in using VAWA to provide equal coverage for men.
 The law has twice been amended in attempts to address this situation.
 The 2005 reauthorization added a non-exclusivity provision clarifying that the title should not be construed to prohibit male victims from receiving services under the Act.
 The 2013 reauthorization added a non-discrimination provision that prohibits organizations receiving funding under the Act from discriminating on the basis of sex, although the law allows an exception for "sex segregation or sex-specific programming" when it is deemed to be "necessary to the essential operations of a program."
 Jan Brown, the Founder and Executive Director of the Domestic Abuse Helpline for Men and Women contends that the Act may not be sufficient to ensure equal access to services.

+College VAWA Reporting

+According to the Clery Act, colleges are required to federally report certain categories of crimes, including those covered under the Violence Against Women Act (VAWA).
+Among these crimes, the most frequently reported on campuses are stalking, followed by domestic violence, and dating violence.

 Criticism

 The prison abolition movement has been critical of VAWA for its focus on policing, surveillance, and incarceration, particularly mandatory incarceration requirements, and the disproportionate number of people of color who have been arrested and incarcerated using VAWA provisions.
 Notable people who have criticized aspects of the VAWA include Victoria Law, Beth Richie, Gina Dent, Olúfẹ́mi O. Táíwò, and Angela Davis.

-However, VAWA itself has successfully brought a large number of benefits to society in the following aspects according to government documents.

-As the restriction constrained by VAWA, according to the US Department of Justice, the rate of rape and sexual assault, domestic violence homicide, as well as nonfatal domestic violence have been effectively reduced.
-It also provided several grant programs related to child abuse, women's shelters, and rape prevention, etc. For example, the annual rates of sexual violence have declined by 58% from 1994 to 2010.
-Also, intimate partner homicide rates have declined by 35% for women and 46% for men between 1993 and 2007, suggested by Pennsylvania Coalition Against Rape.

-Since the beginning of VAWA, partnerships between law enforcement, criminal justice, advocacy, and healthcare experts have grown stronger, leading to more successful crime investigations, prosecutions, and victim assistance.
-Due to VAWA, according to the Bureau of Justice Statistics, our communities become safer: Intimate partner violence against women decreased 53% between 1993 and 2008 after the adoption of VAWA, from 9.4 victimizations per 1,000 females aged 12 or older to 4.3 victimizations per 1,000.
-Approximately 2.1 million victims of intimate relationship abuse were reported in 1994, but only 907,000 were reported in 2010.
-VAWA provides funding for preventative programs that work to end sexual violence preemptively with the aim of better protecting families and children.